How to Build an AI Agent

 Also known as rule-based agents, these AI systems are designed to achieve specific objectives in mind.
 Instead of merely reacting to conditions, they assess multiple approaches and select the most efficient path to reach a desired outcome.

 This capability makes them well-suited for complex tasks, such as NLP and robotics applications, where strategic decision-making is essential.
-When exploring how to build an AI agent, understanding goal-based agents can help in designing systems that prioritize efficiency and adaptability.
+When exploring AI agent development, understanding goal-based agents can help in designing systems that prioritize efficiency and adaptability.

 Utility-Based Agents